 These are the months when the winter starts to settle in, the snow starts to fall and the temperature continues to drop, turning the valley into a winter wonderland.
 The region starts to get covered under thick sheets of snow and sightseeing usually becomes harder during this time.

 However, the valley still continues to provide scintillating views of the landscape and the surrounding snow-capped mountains.
-Those who are interested in getting a glimpse into the local’s way of life, they can visit the villages of Kaza, Hikkim and Langza and learn about the lives of the resilient and the hard-working villagers.
+Those who are interested in getting a glimpse into the local’s way of life, can visit the villages of Kaza, Hikkim and Langza and learn about the lives of the resilient and hard-working villagers.

-To summarise, a trip to Spiti Valley in October, November and December is an unforgettable experience for adventurers and nature lovers.
+To summarise, a trip to Spiti Valley travel guide in October, November and December is an unforgettable experience for adventurers and nature lovers.
 The harsh winter weather and heavy snowfall present difficulties, but they also provide unparalleled views and experiences that are not available at other times of the year.
 Prepare to explore the breathtaking landscapes of Spiti Valley in winter by packing warm clothes and a sense of adventure.

 How To Reach The Spiti Valley

-Spiti Valley is a remote destination in Himachal Pradesh, and reaching the valley can be challenging at times, still there are a plethora of ways by which one can reach the valley.
+Spiti Valley is a remote destination in Himachal Pradesh, and reaching the valley can be challenging at times, still, there are a plethora of ways by which one can reach the valley.
 The usual ones are:

 By Road: A drive to Spiti Valley is the most popular way to reach the destination.
 One can either drive to the valley by hiring a cab or taxi or if adventure is on your mind then you can also self drive to the valley.
 There are two main routes to reach the valley, one is from Shimla, while the latter is from Manali.

 From Shimla via Kinnaur: This route passes through Rampur, Reckong Peo, Nako, and Sumdo before entering Spiti with Kaza as the entry point.